Daniela Santanchè: Positions on the Islamic veil and alleged assaults

-On 20 September 2009, she appeared with Diego Zarneri at the Eid ul-Fitr religious holiday in Milan.
+On 20 September 2009, she appeared with Diego Zarneri at the Eid al-Fitr religious holiday in Milan.
 According to Muslims, Santanchè tried to unveil some women, causing a reaction by local men.
-In her version, Santanchè says she asked the police to apply Italian law, which bans appearing in public with a veil, and that she made no contact with a Muslim woman.
+In her version, Santanchè said she had asked the police to intervene, alleging that Italian law bans appearing in public with a veil, and that she had made no contact with any Muslim woman.
 Afterwards, she declared she had been assaulted and beaten, but this was denied by Muslim eyewitnesses.
 At the hospital, she was examined and found to have chest bruises, that would take 20 days to heal.
-On 25 September on the il Fatto Quotidiano newspaper, a short video shot by peacereporter seems to disprove any alleged assault on Santanchè.
+On 25 September on the il Fatto Quotidiano newspaper, a short video shot by Peacereporter seems to disprove any alleged assault on Santanchè.
 In the video, Santanchè is shown trying to cross the police barrier, while no assault on her is shown.
 Santanchè's lawyers dismissed the video as a fabrication, releasing a copy of the reports by the hospital and by the police.

-Diploma scandal of 2011
+2011 diploma scandal

 On 22 March 2011, the magazine Oggi published an article stating that although on her resume Santanchè claimed to have an MBA from the Bocconi University, the university itself had no record of having awarded her any such degree.
 Santanchè did not resign, claimed she was telling the truth and threatened to sue the magazine for libel.
 No evidence of her degree has turned up, although it appears that she did attend another, unspecified, course at the university.